markbutton/portal-poc/README.md

 ## Authentication

-You can sign into the demo app using the username `foo@test.com` and the password `password`.
+You can sign into the demo app using the username `test` and the password `test`.
 It's a highly secure app. :thumbsup:

 ## Development server